freelawproject/free.law/content/pages/recap/api-latest.md

 ### Dates and Times {#datetimes}

 All dates and times are in UTC.
-Dates are currently formatted in `mm/dd/yy`, but we plan to change this to ISO-8601 when time allows.
+Dates are currently formatted in `mm/dd/yy`, but we plan to change this to ISO-8601 in the next version of the API.

 ### Code and Development {#code}

 All elements of RECAP are developed by Free Law Project and others in a transparent manner.
-Implicit in that promise is the online availablity of the code for all of our projects:
+Implicit in that promise is the online availability of the code for all of our projects:

 -   [RECAP Server](https://github.com/freelawproject/recap-server)